An Atari 8-bit demo by Lucy, MotionRide, and JAC! for Silly Venture 2k18 with the following unique selling points:

 - real voice audio from the "educational soft" left tape channel

 When I finally had the ROM working in September 2018, I saw a video posted by MotionRide on Facebook.
 I had met him and his wife at last year's Silly Venture.
-This animation style was exactly what was missing to introduce the history of my version to the audience.
-Without it, it would just be a tech demo, nobody was able to understand or judge.
+This animation style was precisely what was missing to introduce the history of my version to the audience.
+Without it, it would just be a tech demo.
+Nobody was able to understand or judge.
 But with it, it would be the best 1979 Atari commercial that never was.